 The Services Business Division has been active since 1992, and acquired its current structure through a combination of organic and inorganic growth in the different countries in which it operates.
 It is worth highlighting the acquisition of Amey plc ("Amey") and Compañía Española de Servicios Públicos Auxiliaries, S.A. ("Cespa", as formerly known prior to its integration into Ferrovial Servicios, S.A. ("Ferrovial Servicios")) in the UK and Spain, respectively, in 2003 and Enterprise Limited and Steel in UK and Chile, respectively, in 2013.

 In 2016, Ferrovial Services acquired for €499 million the Australian company Broadspectrum, that comprised activities in Australia, New Zealand and Americas.
 In 2017, activities in the Americas region (US, Canada and Chile) were transferred to the Ferrovial Services international business unit.
-In December 2019, Ferrovial reached an agreement for the sale of Australia and New Zealand businesses, which completion is subject to usual conditions in this kind of transactions, including competition and regulatory authorisations and it is expected to be closed in 2020.
-The equity value of the transaction is AUD485.5 million (€303 million) (transaction value is AUD524.5 million (€327 million)) and is subject to certain adjustments.
-Certain international businesses are being transferred to the rest of Ferrovial from Broadspectrum, with an estimated cash outflow for Ferrovial of €60 million.
+On 30 June 2020, Ferrovial completed the sale of Australia and New Zealand businesses to an entity controlled by Ventia.
+The price received by Ferrovial for the sale (shares and shareholder loans) amounted to AUD465 million (€291 million using the exchange rate as of 23 December 2019 (i.e. €1=AUD1.6023)).
+Such figure did not include the value of Ferrovial's stake (50 per cent. of the share capital) in TW Power Services, acquired by its joint venture local partner Worley, for AUD20 million (€12 million using the exchange rate as of 23 December 2019 (i.e. €1=AUD1.6023)) in July 2020.
+For further information, see "Description of Ferrovial-Tax proceedings".